apache/incubator-devlake-website/docs/Metrics/BugAge.md

 title: "Bug Age"
 description: >
   Bug Age
-sidebar_position: 2
+sidebar_position: 9
 ---

 ## What is this metric?
-The number of issues created with the type `REQUIREMENT`.
+The amount of time it takes a bug to fix.

 ## Why is it important?
-1. Based on historical data, establish a baseline of the delivery capacity of a single iteration to improve the organization and planning of R&D resources.
-2. Evaluate whether the delivery capacity matches the business phase and demand scale.
-Identify key bottlenecks and reasonably allocate resources.
+1. Help the team to establish an effective hierarchical response mechanism for bugs.
+Focus on the resolution of important problems in the backlog.
+2. Improve team's and individual's bug fixing efficiency.
+Identify good/to-be-improved practices that affect bug age age

 ## Which dashboard(s) does it exist in
 - Jira
 - GitHub
+- Weekly Bug Retro

 ## How is it calculated?
-This metric is calculated by counting the number of completed issues in type "REQUIREMENT".
+This metric equals to `resolution_date` - `created_date` of issues in type "BUG".

 <b>Data Sources Required</b>